miyehn/break_apart/README.md

 ## Break Apart

-Once the addon is installed,

- - set the object to break apart as "Target",
+Set the object to break apart as "Target",

- - select the cookie cutter object,
+Select the cookie cutter object,

- - hit the "break apart" button.
+Hit the "break apart" button.

 [Example video](media/break.mp4)